tenzir/tenzir/web/docs/about/why-vast.md

 data through other (spatial) attributes, like IP addresses or domains, a traditional timeseries DB might not be good fit—especially for high-cardinality attributes.
-If your analysis involve running more complex detections, or include needle-in-haystack searches, VAST might be a better fit.
+If your analysis involve running more complex detections, or include needle-in-haystack searches, Tenzir might be a better fit.
 :::

-## VAST vs. Key-Value DBs
+## Tenzir vs. Key-Value DBs

 A key-value store performs a key-based point or range lookup to retrieve one or more values.
 Security telemetry is high-dimensional data and there are many more